Rupeshsolanki/alumni/README.md

 # alumni
-this is our final year project
+this is our final year project.